tgkprog/springHealthStarterS/code/ReadMe.txt

 mvn clean -- cleans all projects mvn install -- compiles and runs test cases and generates jar files mvn tomcat:run-war-only  -- deploys the generated war file into tomcat

+5. There are helpful batch programs, read what they do and change paths, before running, Don't uncomment (remove REM) before understanding what the del commands can do